wenjunshao/test-mslearn-knowledge-mining/02-search-skills.md

     > &#128221; You can close the **powershell** terminal window if you want to, but it is not necessary.
 You can have multiple terminal windows open at the same time.

-1. In the terminal window, run the following command to sign-in to your Azure account:

-    ```bash
-    az login
-    ```

-    This command opens a new browser window prompting you to sign-in to your Azure account.
-After logging in, return to the terminal window.

 1. Next, you run three commands to define variables to reduce redundant typing when using Azure CLI commands to create Azure resources.
 The variables represent the name to assign to your resource group (`RG_NAME`), the Azure region (`REGION`) into which resources are deployed, and a randomly generated password for the PostgreSQL administrator sign-in (`ADMIN_PASSWORD`).